Donda 2: Background and recording

 In an interview with Complex on January 3, 2022, Victor Victor Worldwide CEO Steven Victor exclusively told the website that West had begun working on a sequel to his tenth studio album Donda (2021), entitled Donda 2.
-Victor later told the magazine that it is "coming sooner than you think", explaining: "The procession is starting and it's not stopping."
+Victor later told the magazine that it was "coming sooner than you think", explaining: "The procession is starting and it's not stopping."
 On January 27, 2022, West captioned an Instagram photo of his childhood home in flames with a date of February 22 along with the title Donda 2, also mentioning fellow rapper Future will serve the role of executive producer.
 He had worked with Future in the past, featuring on his single "I Won" (2014).
 Most publications took this as an announcement of the album's release date, though it went unreleased on the date.
 Producer BoogzDaBeast revealed that even though hundreds of songs were recorded during the sessions for the first Donda album, the tracks recorded for Donda 2 were all new songs made after the announcement of the Donda 2 listening event.

 Producer Digital Nas revealed that for Donda 2, West instructed him to make the songs sound "more monk-like" and to "simplify the tracks", and if they are "not able to be played at a funeral, childbirth, graduation, a wedding", then inclusion on the album is not appropriate.
 In late January 2022, the producer stated that singer Marilyn Manson was recording for Donda 2 daily in the studio.
-Marilyn Manson had previously contributed to Donda and for the sequel, Digital Nas opened up that West does not want the singer to "play rap beats", desiring for him "to play what he makes" and then West would work on parts of his work.
+Manson had previously contributed to Donda and for the sequel, Digital Nas opened up that West did not want the singer to "play rap beats", desiring for him "to play what he makes" and then West would work on parts of his work.
 Digital Nas compared the creative process to that of West's sixth studio album Yeezus (2013), also saying that some of the producers who contributed to the album were working on Donda 2.